 Dr. Claire Ebert

-BVAR Assistant Director
+BVAR Project Director

-Claire is also co-instructor of the BVAR summer field school, and leads several ongoing projects in collaboration with other BVAR researchers that provide students with opportunities to engage in different forms of archaeological analysis.
+Claire is also co-instructor of the BVAR summer field school and leads several ongoing projects in collaboration with other BVAR researchers that provide students with opportunities to engage in different forms of archaeological analysis.
 Current projects include:

-Belize Valley obsidian geochemical sourcing project
+Upper Belize Valley obsidian geochemical sourcing project

 A list of her recent publications with other BVAR Project members can be found here.